 About our Nonprofit Studies Programs

-UM Students, working professionals and full time national service members/alum (AmeriCorps and VISTA) interested in pursuing or advancing careers in the nonprofit sector will find just the right fit through UM’s nonprofit studies program.
+UM Students, working professionals and full time national service members/alum (AmeriCorps and VISTA) interested in pursuing or advancing careers in the nonprofit sector will find just the right fit through UM’s nonprofit studies programs.

 Nonprofit Administration Minor

 This is a stand-alone minor; a student from any major can minor in nonprofit administration.
 It is a 21-credit minor that includes 18 course credits and a 3-credit, 300-hour internship.
 The minor is available to undergraduate students who are taking on-campus classes at UM.
 The two core required classes are PSCI classes, the rest come from several different disciplines and departments.
 Visit UM's course catalog for more information.

 This is a degree-enhancing national certificate/credential program that undergraduate and graduate students can participate in through either the online nonprofit courses or the core courses offered on campus for the nonprofit minor.
 All students take a series of courses, complete a 300-hour internship, participate in the Nonprofit leadership Student Association and attend the national Alliance Management Institute.

 National Service Members and Alum

 Through a special partnership between UM, NLA, and the Corporation for National and Community Service, this program also accommodates full-time national service members (AmeriCorps, NCCC and VISTA) through online coursework in order to obtain the NLA credential.

 Students in the MPA program can choose to concentrate their MPA in nonprofit administration.
 It is one of 4 tracks offered within the MPA program.
 Students in this track take MPA courses in addition to the online courses that are also offered through the UM Professional Certificate program.

 Professional Certificate in Nonprofit Administration